Pathfinder (1987 film): Reception

 Initial critical reception for the film was lukewarm, but it was popular in the box office in Norway, where 700,000 attended screenings of the film.
 The film was nominated for Best Foreign Language Film at the 1988 Oscars, but lost to Babette's Feast.
 It won the Amanda Best Film award in 1988.
 The film is now often considered one of the best films of Norwegian cinema.

-The film is seen as part of the Sami revitalisation movement that celebrates the survival of the Sami language, culture and tradition that resisted assimilation into the wider Norwegian culture.
+The film is seen as part of the Sámi revitalisation movement that celebrates the survival of the Sámi language, culture and tradition that resisted assimilation into the wider Norwegian culture.

 Remake

 An American remake also titled Pathfinder was released in 2007.
 This remake is only loosely based on the 1987 film.
 A graphic novel of the remake was also produced.